-FROM COUCH TO ARTIST: A 9-STEP PROGRAMME FOR GCSE AND A LEVEL STUDENTS
+FROM COUCH TO ARTIST: A 9-STEP PROGRAMME FOR YEAR 12 ART & DESIGN STUDENTS

 HOW DOES IT WORK?

-Each week a task will be added below for you to complete.
+Each week a task will be introduced for you to complete.
 Over 9 tasks, with reference to our Threshold Concepts (9 'big art ideas'), you will be challenged to produce new work - all potentially submittable as coursework.
-Most importantly, the knowledge and experiences gained should help you grow as an authentic and informed artist, setting you up for future creative challenges.
+Most importantly, the knowledge and experiences gained should help you grow as an authentic and informed artist, setting you up for your Year 13 focus.

 WEEKLY TASKS